 - As soon as the ravioli float to the top of the water- taste test the ravioli to make sure they are “al dente” before draining.

-- Save a scoop of pasta water.
+- Save a scoop or a bit of pasta water.
 Another Italian secret!
+This helps thicken and bind the pasta and the sauce.

 - Remove ravioli with a slotted spoon, add to a thin layer of sauce (add more on top), and serve immediately.